EmploymentOS for your Business

 More details on how the new provisions will work, will be contained in separate legislation to be introduced at a later date.
 The government is also still consulting with the public on what should go into these regulations.

-Consultations are to take place in Summer/Autumn 2025 to cover the exact details regarding:
+Consultations are taking place throughout 2026 to cover the exact details regarding:

 • Pregnancy-related-rights.